Finally, I the System Message I wanted to see.

 I've started on the exploration of the dungeon.
-Creating the cloak was easy now that I had the experience in doing it.
-I just repeated what I did with the first prototypes, while adding color's in a blueish camouflage pattern.
-All the rocks in this dungeon has a blue hue to them, must be because it's a water-typed dungeon.
+Creating the cloak was easy now that I had the experience of doing it.
+I just repeated what I did with the prototypes while adding a blueish camouflage pattern to it.
+All the rocks in this dungeon have a blue hue to them, must be because it's a water-typed dungeon.
 Leave it to the fantasy world to make a dungeon follow a theme color.
 Maybe I can find sapphires or something similar here.

-The part about not being any monsters here is a good thing, really.
-Guess these parts of the tunnels was more desolated than I first thought.
+The part about not being any monsters here is a good thing.
+Guess these parts of the tunnels were more desolated than I first thought.

 The tunnels are splitting up to new passages, creating a natural labyrinth.
 It is a dungeon after all.